 The following Kentucky parks are operating.
 They are listed alphabetically.

-It's not really a theme park or an amusement park (or is it?
-Read my article, Is Noah's "Ark Encounter" a Theme Park?).
-The biblical-themed attraction bills itself as a "theme park."
+It’s not really a theme park or an amusement park (or is it?
+Read our article, Is Noah's "Ark Encounter" a Theme Park?).
+The biblical-themed attraction bills itself as a “theme park.”
 With no coasters, dark rides, or other conventions of the genre, that may be misleading.
-But it does have a "life-size" rendition of Noah's Ark.
+But it does have a “life-size” rendition of Noah’s Ark.

 The major amusement park has a nice collection of coasters, including Lightning Run, Storm Chaser, T3, and the wooden Thunder Run.
 It also offers a big Ferris wheel, a river raft ride, a splashdown ride, a "5-D" Cinema, and a nice collection of spinning rides.

 Hurricane Bay Water Park is included with admission.
 Among its attractions is Deep Water Dive, one of the country’s tallest speed slides, and Deluge, an uphill water coaster.

 For 2019, Kentucky Kingdom added Kentucky Flyer, a family wooden coaster.
 The ride experience is similar to Wooden Warrior at Quassy in Connecticut, which was built by the same manufacturer.
 It will be the park’s sixth coaster.

 In 2018, the park added Scream Extreme, a thrilling flat ride.
 In 2017, Kentucky Kingdom added Eye of the Storm, a giant loop ride that sends passengers 360 degrees forwards and backwards.